JamesHDuffield/ascii-rust/README.md

 *Note: This project has been an educational exercise to further learning of the Rust programming language.*

 - Install rust: https://www.rust-lang.org/tools/install
+- **On linux you may require some sound & device inspection libraries `sudo apt-get install -y libasound2-dev libudev-dev`**
 - `cargo run --features bevy/dynamic_linking` to run locally

 ## Web Build